Unsigned-Long/iKalibr/docs/details/build_ikalibr.md

   sudo apt-get install libspdlog-dev
   # installing colmap from source is a better way
   sudo apt-get install colmap
+  # if you want to use glomap to perform SfM, than clone it at (https://github.com/colmap/glomap.git), then build and install it.
+Generally speaking, glomap is recommanded for SfM (faster than colmap).
   ```

 + install ros packages: